 - Transparency requires the Board to disclose specific data sources that have been used and the specific quantitative methods and assumptions that have been employed in order for an independent re-analysis to be undertaken.

-The Board will continue to disseminate information that meets the agency's already highly rigorous internal review and approval process.
+The Board will continue to disseminate information that meets the Board's already highly rigorous internal review and approval process.
 The Board's current policies and procedures ensure that the Board, to the best of its ability, releases to the public information and data that are accurate and timely, appropriate for external consumption, uncompromised, and useful to the public.
-While covering a broad range of information, these guidelines focus mainly on the statistical and financial data and information that the Board disseminates.
+While covering a broad range of information, these guidelines focus mainly on the statistical and financial data and information that the Board disseminates to the public.

 Federal Financial Institutions Examination Council (FFIEC) data.
-The FFIEC is a formal interagency body empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions by the Board, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Office of Thrift Supervision (OTS) and to make recommendations to promote uniformity in the supervision of financial institutions.
+The FFIEC is a formal interagency body empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions by the Board, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB) to make recommendations to promote uniformity in the supervision of financial institutions.
 The member agencies require their regulated entities to report certain data to the agencies.
 Although information derived from these data are disseminated under the umbrella of the FFIEC, the agencies are ultimately responsible for their entities' disseminated information.
-Any complaints about such information should be directed to the appropriate agency.
+Any complaints about such information should be directed to the appropriate disseminating agency.

 Data gathered through surveys.
 Generally, respondents to surveys (where a sample is drawn from a much larger population) are selected with probability sampling techniques, including stratified random sampling.
-There are certain cases where various statistical methods are used to construct estimates of the universe, data from respondents are assigned weights based on the inverse of the probability of selection, adjusted by regression on covariates, as appropriate.
+There are certain cases where various statistical methods are used to construct estimates of the universe.
 Some survey data are collected for the Board by commercial survey-research centers.
 The sampling techniques used by these centers may be slightly different.
 In the case of surveys where it is possible to survey the entire population of interest, no sampling scheme is needed.

 The Board has editorial, design, and document standards for all information that is released to the public, in whatever medium.
 To facilitate the use of the information disseminated, standard formats for certain statistical and informational releases have been developed under the aegis of the Publications Committee.

-As part of its information-dissemination guidelines, the Board provides the public (through an OMB Supporting Statement Part B) with the statistical methods employed in the creation of any statistical or analytical financial data.
-The original and supporting data and the source of the data are available on request, so long as the data are not deemed confidential or subject to other contractual or legal limitations.3 For information that is confidential and therefore cannot be released to the public, the review procedures and edit verifications are available upon request.
-Otherwise, the methods and underlying data are available on the Board's public web site (with the document in question) or as an attachment to any influential document distributed in print.
+As part of its guidelines, the Board provides the public (through an OMB Supporting Statement Part B) with the statistical methods employed for any survey requiring sampling and that is subject to the PRA.
+The original and supporting data and the source of the data are available on request, as long as the data are not deemed confidential or subject to other contractual or legal limitations.3 For information that can be released to the public, the review procedures and edit verifications are available upon request.
+In addition, the Board intends to regularly refine its determination of which types of information qualify as "influential" and update these guidelines as appropriate.